Jamie Baulch

 James Stephen Baulch (born 3 May 1973) is a retired Welsh sprint athlete and television presenter.
 He won the 400 metres gold medal at the 1999 World Indoor Championships.
-As a member of British 4 × 400 metres relay teams, he won a gold medal at the 1997 World Championships, and silver medal at the 1996 Olympic Games.
-He represented Wales at the Commonwealth Games where he won an individual silver and a bronze medal in the 4 × 400 m relay.
+As a member of British 4 × 400 metres relay teams, he won a gold medal at the 1997 World Championships, and got the silver medal at the 1996 Olympic Games.
+He represented Wales at the Commonwealth Games where he got an individual silver and a bronze medal in the 4 × 400 m relay.

 Athletics career

 Early career

-Baulch made his debut for the GB & NI team at a Junior International in Salamanca, Spain, in 1991, winning the 200m and breaking the Welsh record in that race.
+Baulch made his debut for the GB & NI team at a Junior International in Salamanca, Spain, in 1991, winning the 200 m and breaking the Welsh record in that race.
 Baulch then changed his distance preference becoming a 400 metres specialist.
-Baulch particularly excelled at running the distance indoors (where races are usually run on 200m tracks rather than outdoor tracks which are 400m long).
-He won the 400m gold medal at the World Indoor Championships in 1999, and also claimed silver and bronze medals at the event in 1997 and 2003.
+Baulch particularly excelled at running the distance indoors (where races are usually run on 200 m tracks rather than outdoor tracks which are 400 m long).
+He won the 400 m gold medal at the World Indoor Championships in 1999, and also claimed silver and bronze medals at the event in 1997 and 2003.

 In 1993 Baulch ran a Welsh record 46.50 at Sheffield in his first individual race at the distance since 1990, and he made a breakthrough in 1995 when he progressed to 45.14.